abhi11210646/cli-flag-parser/README.md

 # CLI Flag Parser

-This is a simple and lightweight CLI flag parser for Node.js, allowing you to easily define and parse command-line flags.
+This is a simple and lightweight CLI flag parser for Node.js that allows you to easily define and parse command-line flags.

 ## Features